 However, it is also important to note that a sudden decrease in milk supply can be attributed to many different factors.
 If you think you might be pregnant, it’s always best to take a test to be sure.

 Another sign that you might be pregnant is if your baby suddenly refuses to nurse.
 This can be because the taste of your milk has changed or because your supply has decreased.

 Pregnancy can change the taste of breast milk (similar to a change that sometimes occurs with menstruation).
 While you probably aren’t tasting your breast milk regularly, as mentioned above, it might be something your child will notice.
 If your child is verbal, they might even mention it!

 Very sore nipples

-With all the women I’ve talked with, the vast majority of said that the sore nipples they experienced during early pregnancy while breastfeeding were almost unbearable.
+Of all the women I’ve talked with, the vast majority of said that the sore nipples they experienced during early pregnancy while breastfeeding were almost unbearable.
 This is due to the increased hormones in your body and the increased blood flow to your breasts.

-So if if your nipples are suddenly very sore and uncomfortable without any other culprit, it could be a sign that you are pregnant.
+So if your nipples are suddenly very sore and uncomfortable without any other culprit, it could be a sign that you are pregnant.

 Feeling extremely tired is another common sign of pregnancy.
 This is because your body is working hard to support your growing baby and all the changes that come with pregnancy (such as an increase in blood volume).
 Combined with breastfeeding, this can make you feel even more exhausted since you are not only sustaining a human being in your body but with your breast milk!

 Due to the increase in oxytocin that comes with breastfeeding, you may experience some cramping in early pregnancy.
-Unless you are at a high risk of miscarriage or pre-term labor, this is not thought to increase any risk to miscarriage.
+Unless you are at a high risk of miscarriage or pre-term labor, this is not thought to increase any risk of miscarriage.

 Positive Pregnancy Test